powowbox/cordova-plugin-camera/README.md

 Add option popupAuthorisationRefuseOptions (ios only) Texts of the popup. git Json structure is {'ok': string, 'settings': string, cameraMessage: string, cameraRollMessage: string}

+Unformise error messages between android and ios, see CDVCamera.m to have the list.

 ## Installation